edgardomortiz/vcf2phylip/README.md

                         written as first taxon in the alignment.
   -p, --phylip-disable  A PHYLIP matrix is written by default unless you
                         enable this flag
-  -f, --fasta           Write a FASTA matrix, disabled by default -n, --nexus           Write a NEXUS matrix, disabled by default -b, --nexus-binary    Write a binary NEXUS matrix for analysis of biallelic
+  -f, --fasta           Write a FASTA matrix (disabled by default) -n, --nexus           Write a NEXUS matrix (disabled by default) -b, --nexus-binary    Write a binary NEXUS matrix for analysis of biallelic
-                        SNPs in SNAPP, only diploid genotypes will be processed, disabled by default.
-  -r, --resolve-IUPAC   Randomly resolve heterozygous genotypes to avoid IUPAC
-                        ambiguities in the matrices -v, --version         show program's version number and exit
+                        SNPs in SNAPP, only diploid genotypes will be processed (disabled by default) -r, --resolve-IUPAC   Randomly resolve heterozygous genotypes to avoid IUPAC ambiguities in the matrices (disabled by default) -v, --version         show program's version number and exit
 ```